Follow & Support Us on Social Media:

 Contact Us: Questions or inquiries?
 Want to volunteer with us or support us with a donation?
 Want some advice for your community?
 Please email Josh T. Feng, Director of Project Diversity, at email@example.com, or email any of our leadership in the ‘Our Team’ section, and we’ll be happy to help!

-The mission of the AFDC Project Diversity committee is to help people of all socioeconomic and racial backgrounds, specifically within the Atlanta metro area, access and enjoy the opportunities and benefits of ultimate.
+The mission of AFDC: Project Diversity is to help people of underrepresented socioeconomic and racial backgrounds, specifically within the Atlanta metro area, access and enjoy the opportunities and benefits of ultimate.

 What does diversity look like?